ycb/cover-letter-agent-prototype/README.md

 # Cover Letter Agent

-An intelligent case study selection system that helps users choose the most relevant case studies for job applications using hybrid LLM + tag matching with work history context enhancement.
+An intelligent case study selection system that helps users choose the most relevant case studies for job applications using hybrid LLM + tag matching with work history context enhancement and human-in-the-loop approval.

 ## 🎯 Overview